ATF "Little Britches" Universe

 I find out you can't try underwear on a little kid.
 It's like you are supposed to magically know what size they wear.
 Although, I reckon if you've been raising them from birth, you kind of just go from one size to the next.

 So, I grab four pairs of little jeans in different sizes and we head for the fitting room.
 After finding a pair that fit, I find a package of six briefs the same size.
 They have cartoon characters on them.
-JD likes them, but, he doesn't know who the characters are.
-Says his mama never had a TV, and he doesn't know what a VCR is.
+JD likes them, but he doesn't know who the characters are.
+Says his mama never had a TV.

 I realize exactly how little of a childhood he's had.
 Makes me sad.
 Makes me want to make it up to him somehow, even though it's not my fault.